OccupationalTherapy.com Phone: 866-782-9924

 Figure 4.
 Main movements in the upper extremity.

-Our arm's degrees of freedom are extensive, involving the shoulders, elbows, hands, and wrists.
+Our arm's degrees of freedom include the shoulders, elbows, hands, and wrists.
 Specifically, we look at movements such as arm flexion and extension, arm abduction and adduction, external and internal rotation, elbow flexion and extension, forearm pronation and supination, wrist flexion and extension, wrist abduction and adduction, and, crucially, grasp and release.

 Understanding these movements is essential when evaluating the capabilities of different prosthetic systems.
 The hand, in particular, remains an area of rapid development.
 Over the next few years, we anticipate significant advancements in prosthetic devices that better mimic natural hand movements.
 Some current devices already incorporate hand movements, primarily focusing on grasp and release and, in some cases, supination and pronation.